phalpern/WG21-halpern/vector-execution-models.md

 from consecutive iterations, with each data item occupying a *lane* in the registers of the vector execution unit.
-(The simultaneous processing of multiple lanes of data creates the illusion that there is an execution unit dedicated to each lane, but that is not physically the case for SIMD hardware.)
+(The simultaneous processing of multiple lanes of data creates the illusion that there is an execution unit dedicated to each lane, but that is not always physically the case for SIMD hardware.)

-Borrowing from the documentation for the Intel SPMD Program Compiler ([ISPC][]), we will refer to a group of simultaneously-executing lanes as a *gang*.
+Borrowing from the documentation for the Intel SPMD Program Compiler ([ISPC][]), we will refer to a group of concurrent lanes as a *gang*.
 The number of lanes in a gang, VL, is an implementation quantity (possibly unspecified in the language) and might be as small as 1 for code that has not been vectorized.
 A vector loop executes in chunks of VL sequential iterations, with each iteration assigned